ppy/osu-wiki/news/2024/2024-05-04-5-digit-world-cup-2024-concludes.md

 Fighting for a chance at the crown or being cast to 3rd place, both teams initially won each of their picks in lockstep, but Canada's strides seemed more confident with their wider score margins.
 The even scoreline lasted even as the US began to show force in their Hard Rock picks.

-The first half of the match already revealed the stars of the show, with ::{ flag=CA }:: [ploot](https://osu.ppy.sh/users/7802400) carrying the Canadian team throughout their picks, and especially so during HD2, [t+pazolite - Heartache Debug feat.
+The first half of the match already revealed the stars of the show, with ::{ flag=CA }:: ::ploot::{ user-id=7802400 } carrying the Canadian team throughout their picks, and especially so during HD2, [t+pazolite - Heartache Debug feat.
 Akagawa Nene](https://osu.ppy.sh/beatmapsets/1833716#osu/3764512), snatching the lobby's only S-rank score at 99.45% accuracy.
-This was not without a fight from ::{ flag=US }:: [gilgamesh815](https://osu.ppy.sh/users/14040810) and ::{ flag=US }:: [zfr](https://osu.ppy.sh/users/11536421), who also performed exceptionally well throughout.
+This was not without a fight from ::{ flag=US }:: ::gilgamesh815::{ user-id=14040810 } and ::{ flag=US }:: ::zfr::{ user-id=11536421 }, who also performed exceptionally well throughout.

-Canada's slightly higher seed (#2 vs. #4) was first questioned when they almost lost on their own pick of [Hollow Wings](https://osu.ppy.sh/users/416662)'s famous map of [Halozy - Sentimental Skyscraper](https://osu.ppy.sh/beatmapsets/100348#osu/412288), falling behind yet taking it back on the second half.
+Canada's slightly higher seed (#2 vs. #4) was first questioned when they almost lost on their own pick of ::Hollow Wings::{ user-id=416662 }'s famous map of [Halozy - Sentimental Skyscraper](https://osu.ppy.sh/beatmapsets/100348#osu/412288), falling behind yet taking it back on the second half.
 Carrying this momentum forward, Canada took the first breakpoint on America's HR3 pick, but traded it right back with America's double EZ roster on FM2.

 Another win from the US' own pick later and the two podium finalists were taken to the tiebreaker of [Sydosys - Epsilon](https://osu.ppy.sh/beatmapsets/2166904#osu/4571684).
-After a mostly smooth first section of the song, everyone breaks combo on the transition except for two Canadians, and with ::{ flag=CA }:: [FetherFall](https://osu.ppy.sh/users/15296550)'s subsequent break it was ::{ flag=CA }:: [Birchman](https://osu.ppy.sh/users/10676573)'s time to shine while building a devastating lead.
+After a mostly smooth first section of the song, everyone breaks combo on the transition except for two Canadians, and with ::{ flag=CA }:: ::FetherFall::{ user-id=15296550 }'s subsequent break it was ::{ flag=CA }:: ::Birchman::{ user-id=10676573 }'s time to shine while building a devastating lead.
 The scoreline swung in Canada's favour, and with Birchman's 430k-score performance topping the lobby, Canada's advancement to Grand Finals against Poland was sealed at this moment.

 ## osu! originals